-Therefore, if we can improve these factors, then we could argue that increased protein intake might actually be protective against kidney failure.
+Therefore, if we can improve these factors, then we could argue that increased protein intake might be protective against kidney failure.
 In type II diabetics, a high protein diet appears to improve blood sugar control along with various other biomarkers of health [2,3].

-Additionally, studies in hypertensive patients reveal that increasing protein intake tends to lead to a lower blood pressure [4,5].
+Additionally, studies in hypertensive patients reveal that increasing protein intake tends to lead to lower blood pressure [4,5].

 The Truth About High Protein Intake